The Schr\"odinger equation in $L^p$ spaces for operators with heat kernel satisfying Poisson type bounds: Results on Hardy space Proof of Lemmas , and

 This finishes the proof of (\ref{goalhardy0}) and then Theorem \ref{spectralmultiplier}. \end{proof}

-{\bf Acknowledgements:} P. Chen was supported by NNSF of China 11501583, Guangdong Natural Science Foundation 2016A030313351.
+{\bf Acknowledgements:} The authors want to thank the referee for helpful comments.
+The authors want to thank Felipe Ponce-Vanegas for pointing out the mistakes made in the previous version.
+P. Chen was supported by NNSF of China 11501583, Guangdong Natural Science Foundation 2016A030313351.
 Duong is supported by the Australian Research Council (ARC) through the research grants DP190100970.
 Z.J.
 Fan was supported by International Program for Ph.D.
 Candidates from Sun Yat-Sen University.
 J. Li is supported by the Australian Research Council (ARC) through the research grant DP170101060 and by Macquarie University Research Seeding Grant.
 L. Yan was supported by the NNSF of China, Grant No. ~11871480, and by the Australian Research Council (ARC) through the research grants DP190100970.